aguxez/ecom/README.md

 `iex mix -S phx.server` and go to localhost:4000

 ### Notes:
+#### Payment solution for this [commit](https://github.com/aguxez/ecom/commit/42d5ca76f69ef705113db8b04c36e5b7b997937b)
+There was a lot to think here.
+I wanted to take the approach of just using a simple "Pay" button from PayPal that had information on inputs on the front-end, obviously this is a security flaw and I wanted to take care of that (At this exact moment I don't have access to a 'live' PayPal token, hence I couldn't just use their API).
+I used WebSockets for validating the information being sent, updating the amount and redirect URL accordingly, also I put an UUID on the session to check on the redirect URI so we can validate the order and place it on the admin panel; with the session approach we don't risk getting a GET request on the payments endpoint and processing an order which wasn't paid since we validate the UUID in the parameter.
+To remove this, edit:

+1. socket.js
+2. payments_channel.ex
+3. user_socket.ex
+4. payments_controller.ex
+5. index.html.eex from the Payments folder in templates
+6. worker.ex from the `Ecom` app.
+7. pay_id.ex from the Plugs folder in the `EcomWeb` app.

 #### `current_user/2`
 It's a helper function from `EcomWeb.Helpers` imported in the Controllers and Views